 PC/Mac | VST/AU/AAX

 Beats is an updated version of Urban Beats, one of NI’s older Kontakt instruments, now offered free as part of the company’s Komplete Start bundle.
-As that slightly outdated ‘urban’ tag suggests, the sound palette here leans toward hip-hop and R&B, although its selection of staple drum machine sounds works equally well for house, techno and other club-focused genres.
+The sound palette here leans toward hip-hop and R&B, although its selection of staple drum machine sounds works equally well for house, techno and other club-focused genres.

 The main appeal here is that the instrument lets users create grooves in one of three ways - by triggering individual sounds via MIDI, triggering pre-programmed loops or by step-sequencing patterns.
 Beats also offers a decent amount of effects processing power, with chorus, flanger, reverb and delay all included.

 PC/Mac | VST/AU/AAX